-Peace & quiet and plenty of space for your get-together in an unspoilt Eden Valley village between the Lake District and the Yorkshire Dales.
-Yet just 20 minutes from M6 Junction 38.
+Peace & quiet and plenty of space for your get-together in an unspoilt Eden Valley village between Lake District and Yorkshire Dales.
+Just 20 minutes from M6 Junction 38.
 Sleeps 12 (6 bedrooms) + cot.
+Spacious downstairs - entrance hall with armchairs, settee & coal fire; elegant Georgian drawing room with piano & coal fire; tv room/library with coal fire; living kitchen seats 12; and stunning C14th dining room.
+Snooker room upstairs.
+Visit our website Greatasbyoldrectory for special rates.

 Great Asby Old Rectory